-Member Director and Deputy Chairperson.
-Member of the Risk, Audit, and Finance Committee.
+Member Director and member of the Risk, Audit and Finance Committee.

 Previous member Ringwood/Croydon coop for three years and participated in the policy committee.

 Previous banking experience for total of six years.
-Certificate in book
+Certificate in bookkeeping to trial balance.

 Cooperative member since December 2004.
 Managed a team for a party planning company.
 Active member of SouthEast Housing for over ten years.
 Home Schooling Supervisor